bruno-fialho/primeiro-projeto-react/README.en.md

 This aplication allows searching for repositories on Github, and show data from those repositories.

-### Application Routes
+### Application features

-The application has the following routes:
+The application has the following features:

 - **`Search for repositories in the Github api`**: Your `Dashboard` page allows you to search for a repository in the Github api, and save the repository in `Local Storage`.